grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 1. In a browser, go to the Grafana server at [http://localhost:3000](http://localhost:3000).
 1. Sign in using the default username `admin` and password `admin`.
-1. Navigate to Configuration -> Data sources on the left.
+1. On the left-hand side, go to **Configuration** > **Data sources**.
-1. Configure a new Prometheus data source to query the local Grafana Mimir server using the following settings:
+1. Configure a new Prometheus data source to query the local Grafana Mimir server, by using the following settings:

       | Field | Value                              |
       | ----- | ---------------------------------- |
       | Name  | Mimir                              |
       | URL   | http://\<ingress-host\>/prometheus |

-    To add a data source, refer to [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) in the Grafana documentation.
+    To add a data source, see [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/).

- 1. Verify success
+ 1. Verify success:

-    When you have completed the tasks so far in this getting started guide, you can query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) as well as create dashboard panels using the newly configured Grafana Mimir data source.
+    You should be able to query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/), as well as create dashboard panels by using your newly configured `Mimir` data source.

-## Set up meta monitoring
+## Set up metamonitoring

-Grafana Mimir meta monitoring collects metrics and or logs about Grafana Mimir itself.
-Its primary purpose is to send meta-monitoring information to some external receiver, for example a [free tier Grafana Metrics account](https://grafana.com/metrics/).
-In the example that follows, it scrapes metrics about Grafana Mimir itself and then writes those metrics to the same Grafana Mimir instance.
+Grafana Mimir metamonitoring collects metrics or logs, or both, about Grafana Mimir itself.
+In the example that follows, metamonitoring scrapes metrics about Grafana Mimir itself, and then writes those metrics to the same Grafana Mimir instance.

-1. To enable Meta Monitoring in Grafana Mimir, add the following YAML snippet to your Grafana Mimir `custom.yaml` file:
+1. To enable metamonitoring in Grafana Mimir, add the following YAML snippet to your Grafana Mimir `custom.yaml` file:

     ```yaml
+    metaMonitoring:
       serviceMonitor:
         enabled: true
-    metaMonitoring:
       grafanaAgent:
         enabled: true
         installOperator: true